 There are several interesting avenues for future work.
-One limitation of the current framework is that the equivalence of GMGP and r-GMGP is only shown for when the multi-fidelity graph $\mathcal{G}$ forms a directed in-tree.
-Although this assumption can often be satisfied via a careful design of the lower-fidelity models, it may be violated for problems where the multi-fidelity training data is \textit{observed} rather than designed.
-It would therefore be of interest to extend the recursive formulation of the GMGP for more general graphs, \cbl{and the incorporation of additional DAG structure under nested designs seems promising}. \cbl{For problems where the multi-fidelity DAG is not known with certainty, it would be useful to explore the use of DAG learning algorithms (e.g., \citealp{you2018graphrnn,zhang2019d}) within the GMGP.} Another intriguing direction would be to explore an efficient fully Bayesian implementation of the GMGP model which accounts for uncertainties from all model parameters.
-The recent work of \cite{ma2020objective} seems to be promising for this direction. \cbl{The exploration of more flexible sample sizes at different nodes is also of interest, and recent developments in flexible sliced designs \citep{kong2018flexible} appear fruitful.
+One current limitation is that the equivalence of GMGP and r-GMGP is only shown for directed in-trees.
+Although this can often be satisfied via a careful design of the lower-fidelity models, it may be violated when the multi-fidelity training data are \textit{observed} rather than designed.
+It would thus be of interest to extend this recursive formulation for more general graphs, \cbl{and the incorporation of additional DAG structure under nested designs seems promising}. \cbl{For problems where the multi-fidelity DAG is not known with certainty, it would be useful to explore the use of DAG learning algorithms (e.g., \citealp{you2018graphrnn,zhang2019d}) within the GMGP.} Another intriguing direction would be to explore an efficient, fully Bayesian implementation that accounts for uncertainties from all model parameters; the recent work of \cite{ma2020objective} seems to be promising for this direction. \cbl{The exploration of more flexible sample sizes at different nodes is also of interest, and recent developments in flexible sliced designs \citep{kong2018flexible} appear fruitful.
 Finally, in applications where model observables are highly non-stationary and/or discontinuous, the extension of the GMGP using binary tree partitions \citep{konomi2021bayesian} would be useful.}